 1. The Hip Hinge and Squat

-Hinging at the hips is the beginning portion of a squat; when you send your glutes behind you.
+Hinging at the hips is the beginning portion of a squat; when we send our glutes behind us.
 We hinge and squat each time we sit down and get up.
-Practicing these movements with proper form ensures each muscle involved is activated in the correct order; something very important in a movement we perform so often.
-Practicing with proper form also ensures we have the mobility, stability, and coordination we need to keep getting up and down in comfort.
+Practicing a proper hip hinge helps us to activate each muscle involved in the proper order when we perform the movement in real life.
+Practicing this movement also ensures we have the mobility, stability, and coordination we need to keep getting up and down in comfort.
 (American Council on Exercise, 2022) Including almost any variation of a squat into your regular exercise routine will do the trick.
 Try 3 sets of body-weight squats with 12 repetitions for each set.
 Consider including weights with your squats after 4-6 training sessions.

 2. Pushing